 Every student is assigned an Ambrose email address at the start of the semester.
 The address is first initial, last name@my.ambrose.edu.
-All correspondence relating to this course will take place with this address.
-This includes all handout material related to class.
-Students must activate this address at the Ambrose IT dept. in the faculty area.
-Students should test the address to ensure that it is not blocked by students' software packages.
-It is the student's responsibility to do this before the end of the first week of class.
+Students must activate this address through the IT department.
+Correspondence relating to this course may take place through this address.
+Students should activate and then test the address to ensure that it is not blocked by students' software packages or servers.
+It is the student's responsibility to do this before the end of the first day of class.
 Regular checking of this address is also the student's responsibility.
 Students using free email such as hotmail should note that external servers regularly block traffic to and from these addresses.
 Relying on them while at Ambrose may be problematic.
-Please note also that our systems at Ambrose do not work well with Blackberry communication devices.

 Paper submission

 Papers will be submitted and grades and comments returned electronically.
 Students will identify, on the first or cover page of all assignments, the course name, the instructor's name and their own name, along with their student ID number.
 If the submission is a book report, a precise bibliographic notation and the number of pages read must be identified on the title page.

 Paper Format

-Seminary papers are to follow the guidelines of the most recent issue of A Manual for Writers of Term Papers, Theses and Dissertations, by Kate L. Turabian and/or The Publication Manual of the American Psychological Association.
+Seminary papers are to follow the guidelines of A Manual for Writers of Term Papers, Theses and Dissertations, by Kate L. Turabian and/or The Publication Manual of the American Psychological Association.
+Current editions to be used in each case.
 The instructor will indicate where these guidelines may be waived or substituted.
 Students will refrain from using graphics of any kind in preparing papers.
 Papers will be double-spaced, no more and no less, whether between lines or between paragraphs.
 All type will be 12 point.

 Incomplete work

 Failure to submit any one piece of required work for the course will result in an "Incomplete" grade.
 Such grades are automatically converted to a "Fail" at the end of the semester by the Registrar's office.

 Textbooks

 None

 Attendance

-Students are expected to attend all class sessions for their entire duration.
+Students are expected to attend all class sessions for their duration.
+Unavoidable absences must be made up by additional work.

 Course Outline

 Personal Formation, Spirituality and Vocation Personal Formation and Temperament Personal Formation and Sexuality

 Expected Learning Outcomes

 Students will be able to: